 To undertake this amazing journey they built their own ships, prepared food, settled their affairs and set sail on an expedition, for five months or more, to the other side of the world.

-The McGregors also built the 179 ton Brig “Highland Lass” at Baddeck, Cape Breton for Duncan and Murdoch McKenzie.
+The McGregors also built the 179 ton Brig “Highland Lass” at Inlet Baddeck, Cape Breton for Duncan and Murdoch McKenzie.
 She set sail to follow the “Margaret” with 136 on board but was caught in ice.
 They left five months later in spring 1852.
-By the time they reached Adelaide the “Margaret” group had moved to Melbourne.
+By the time they reached Adelaide, some of the “Margaret” group had moved to Melbourne with Rev. Norman and his family.

 The Reverend Norman McLeod wrote to Sir George Grey, Governor of New Zealand, who encouraged him and his people to come to New Zealand.

-After 12-18 months in Melbourne the first party left for Auckland.
-Duncan and Murdoch McKenzie bought the 175 ton Aberdeen schooner “Gazelle” to make the journey.
-Ninety “Highland Lass” people and 33 from the “Margaret” arrived in Auckland on 18 September 1853.
+After 12-18 months the first party left Adelaide for Auckland.
+Duncan and Murdoch McKenzie with Ninety “Highland Lass” people and 33 from the “Margaret” arrived in Auckland on 18 September 1853 where they initiated land negotiations.

 The leaders of that group chose Waipu as being the most suitable area for the new settlement.
 They were Duncan McKenzie, Duncan Mackay (Ban), Donald McLean, Hector McKenzie, William McKenzie (Beag), Donald McDonald and Donald McLeod.